COVID-19 + Mental Health

 As an organization that believes in community and bringing people together for tough conversations and to support one another, the current situation is a tough one for us to be in.
 We are committed to our community and will be available digitally to all while postponing many of our in-person programs that were planned in the next coming weeks.

-Here are some great articles for managing stress and anxiety during COVID-19.
+Here are some great resources, programming and articles for managing mental illness during COVID-19.

 - The Blue Dove Foundation – Mental Health Bingo